-If you ask a conventional vet to test your dog’s thyroid … she’ll likely just get a T4 test.
+If you ask a conventional vet to test your dog’s thyroid … most of them will just get a T4 test.
 But that’s not enough …

 All holistic vets will tell you the T4 test alone is useless.
 T4 can be affected by many other factors.
 Even the Merck Veterinary Manual says … hypothyroidism is “one of the most over-diagnosed diseases in dogs.”
 And that’s likely because the diagnosis of hypothyroidism is often based on T4 alone.
 Countless dogs are diagnosed with hypothyroidism … and medicated, based on T4.

 Dr Dodds says T4 is inadequate because it …

-- It over-diagnoses hypothyroidism – especially with non-thyroidal illness or use of certain drugs
+- Over-diagnoses hypothyroidism – especially with non-thyroidal illness or use of certain drugs

 - Doesn’t detect autoimmune thyroiditis

-Dr Dodds recommends a full thyroid panel for the diagnosis of hyperthyroidism in your dog:
+Dr Dodds recommends a full thyroid panel to diagnose hypothyroidism in your dog: